qurator-spk/eynollah/docs/train.md

 element is automatically encoded as 1 in the PNG label.

 To specify the desired use case and the elements to be extracted in the PNG labels, a custom JSON file can be passed.
-For example, in the case of 'textline' detection, the JSON file would resemble this:
+For example, in the case of textline detection, the JSON contents could be this:

 ```yaml
 {